Deutsche Bank lifts eBay Inc. [EBAY] price estimate. Who else is bullish?

 Trading performance analysis for EBAY stock

-eBay Inc. [EBAY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.75.
-With this latest performance, EBAY shares dropped by -7.52% in over the last four-week period, additionally sinking by -34.09% over the last 6 months – not to mention a drop of -13.94% in the past year of trading.
+eBay Inc. [EBAY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.68.
+With this latest performance, EBAY shares dropped by -7.36% in over the last four-week period, additionally sinking by -29.93% over the last 6 months – not to mention a drop of -7.33% in the past year of trading.

 eBay Inc. [EBAY]: A deeper dive into fundamental analysis